OpenTrons/SmoothiewareOT/README.md

 ```

 This will generate a hex file which can be added onto an SD card to be placed in a smoothie board that will run our software.
 If you are receiving an error that the compiler is not
-being recognized then try the following on a Unix/Linux distro: `PATH=$PATH:/path/to/bin/file/gcc-arm-none-eabi-8-2018-q4-major/bin`
+being recognized then try the following on a Unix/Linux distro: `PATH=$PATH:/path/to/bin/file/gcc-arm-none-eabi-8-2018-q4-major/bin make clean build`

 If you are connected to a smoothie board, you can use the command
 ```